new Dexcom Stelo

 The first over-the-counter continuous glucose monitor (CGM) available without a prescription.
 Tracks glucose every 5 minutes for up to 15 days per sensor, with smartphone integration for real-time insights.

-Affiliate link โ we may earn a commission.
+Affiliate link โ€” we may earn a commission.

 Our take

-No prescription needed โ that's the game-changer.
-Slap a sensor on the back of your arm, get glucose readings every 5 minutes for 15 days, and actually see how that pizza or morning run affects your blood sugar.
-Ease of use scores 90/100 because it just works.
-HSA/FSA eligible, waterproof, integrates with Apple Health and Google Health Connect.
+No prescription needed โ€” that's the game-changer that separates it from every other CGM on the market.
+Slap a sensor on the back of your upper arm, get glucose readings every 5 minutes for 15 days straight, and actually see in real time how that pizza, morning run, or stressful meeting affects your blood sugar.
+Ease of use scores a stellar 90/100 because the setup and daily experience genuinely just works.
+HSA/FSA eligible, waterproof for swimming and showering, and integrates with Apple Health and Google Health Connect for data portability.

-At $97.77 currently, with a lowest of $85, the "Good price" green label is accurate โ you're at a reasonable point.
-CVS, Walgreens, and Amazon all carry it at essentially the same price.
+At $97.77 currently, with a lowest recorded price of $85, the "Good price" green label is accurate โ€” you're at a reasonable entry point.
+CVS, Walgreens, Amazon, and Oura's store all carry it at essentially the same competitive price.

-Bottom line: Buy if you're serious about understanding your metabolic health โ the data is genuinely eye-opening.
-Skip if a ~$100/month commitment for sensor replacements doesn't fit your budget.
+Bottom line: Buy if you're serious about understanding your metabolic health โ€” the data is genuinely eye-opening and often life-changing.
+Skip if a ~$100/month ongoing commitment for sensor replacements doesn't fit your budget.

 Pros & cons